The Autism Daily Brew

 And I love them all: little squishy dogs, old soul dogs, and even the naughty dogs.

-I have always had at least one dog in my life.
-Dogs see your soul.
-Accept you.
-Adore you and love you.
+I have always had my own dog in my life.
+A pet dog sees your soul.
+They become like family members.
+They accept you, adore you and give you unconditional love.
 And in this world that is pretty extraordinary.

-I have known for a long time that dogs were available to assist the blind, but, I’ve also learned that dogs are trained to help people with autism too.
+I have known for a long time that hearing dogs and seeing-eye dogs were available to assist the deaf and blind, but, I’ve also learned that a trained assistance dog is available for autistic children.